-Definition Applicabil ility Strengths Weaknesses Examples The energy use simulations and all post-processing are done by an IOU, POU, or independent 3P measure developer - If the m ifications occurred in odeling stage (input options, building type ope, etc.) measure case ology does not exist in Incorporates interactive effects between multiple building systems.
-Flexibility to modify DEER building prototypes Allows for a more accurate representation of the base and measure cases.
-Both base and measure case energy use can be extracted and documented separately.
-Expensive & time consuming to develop and update.Less transparent due to the SWWHC009 Supply Fan Controls, Commercial SWCR005 - Auto Closer for Refrigerated Storage Door
+Definition Applicability Strengths Weaknesses Examples The energy use simulations and all post-processing are done by an IOU, POU, or independent 3P measure developer. - If modificative the modelin assumption prototype, e - If the measure technology DEER ons occurred in g stage (input s, building type - Incorporates interact between multiple bui systems. tc.) - Flexibility to modify E prototypes does not exist in - Allows for a more acc representation of the measure cases. - Both base and meas energy use can be exist ive effects Expensive & time consumin develop and update.
+Less transparent due to the complexity.
+The weighted approach to a UES values makes it difficu understand the modeled res Difficult to replicate or verify represents a market averag building, and inputs might n properly documented.
+The robustness of weighting g to - SWHC009-01 Supply Fan Controls, Commercial - SWCR005-01 - Auto Closer for Refrigerated arrive at Storage Door It to sults. because e ot be g factors is questionable